-How to Write Residency in Emergency Medicine Personal Statement
+How to Write an Emergency Medicine Residency Personal Statement

-⇒ Write a more realistic than naïve understanding about the profession.
+- Write more realistic than a naive understanding of the profession.

-⇒ Include special academic or research projects that you worked on.
+- Include special academic or research projects that you worked on.
 Be sure to avoid including too much information about the project.
-Your focus should be about what you have accomplished or learned in the project.
+Your focus should be on what you have accomplished or learned in the project.

 When you start writing, you should not just list your achievements, but you need to show how they affected you, how they benefitted you and what you have learned from them.
 You need to be honest in writing your essay, be it endocrinology personal statement or osteopathic emergency medicine essay.
 Also, make sure that you do not exaggerate or make false claims.
 Follow these tips and do better in your personal essay.

 Application Process for EM Residency Programs

 Sign up with ERAS, where to submit application requirements and supporting materials.

 Personal Statement for Emergency Medicine Residency Writing Don’ts

 - Do not be tempted to write everything because unnecessary details will just flood your piece with fluff.